Skip to main content

 The Northwestern Plant Biology and Conservation Conference and Workshop Award

 The Northwestern Plant Biology and Conservation Conference and Workshop Award is only available to currently enrolled graduate students in the Program for Plant Biology and Conservation.
 This award is for up to $600 and can be used to cover registration, travel, and/or accommodations for training workshops and professional conferences.
 It is recommended that you apply for this at least 2 months before the conference/workshop (but we will consider later requests in some circumstances).
 Preference will be given to those who have not previously received this award.
 To apply, fill out the application and submit a proposed budget.
-Notify Antonio Benitez about your submission via email.
+Notify Grace Price about your submission via email.

 National Geographic Young Explorers Grants (YEG)